kelleyblackmore/ServerInspector/scripts/README.md

-# ServerInspect Scripts
+# serverinspector Scripts

-This directory contains utility scripts for building, installing, and running ServerInspect.
+This directory contains utility scripts for building, installing, and running serverinspector.

 ## Directory Structure